Dr Andy Siddaway BSc(Hons), Clin.Psych, PhD, CPsychol, AFBPsS

 -

-HCPC-regulated Consultant Clinical Psychologist and medico-legal expert specialising in psychological trauma, medical psychology (e.g., chronic pain), and clinical risk (to self or others, risk from others)
+Consultant Clinical Psychologist and medico-legal expert specialising in trauma, adversity, stress, medical psychology (e.g., chronic pain), and clinical risk (to self or others, risk from others)

 -